Josefa Segovia: Historical background

-Beginning in 1835, a dispute between Mexican and Anglo migrants was growing over western territories such as California created high racial and gendered tensions which led to the lynching of Josefa.
+Beginning in 1835, a dispute between Mexican and Anglo migrants was growing over western territories such as California, creating racial and gendered tensions which led to the lynching of Josefa.
 While it was Mexican territory, the Great Migration created a sentiment in the Anglo migrant populations to annex the territory into the USA leading to the Mexican-American War.

 In 1848, right before the Mexican-American war ended, gold was found in California.
 This started the Gold Rush (1848–1852) and resulted in as many as 25,000 Mexicans, 30,000 Anglo-Americans, and migrants from countries in Asia and Latino America migrating to California to mine.
 By 1849, the population of non-native Californians grew to over 100,000.
 Two-thirds of this non-native population were Americans.
 Despite the fact that the work of mining was the hardest kind of labor, the promise of gold drew miners west every year.
-But the war had resulted in lasting tensions between Mexicans and the Anglos resulting in discriminatory policies such as the miner's tax.
+But the war had resulted in lasting tensions between Mexicans and Anglos, resulting in discriminatory policies such as the miner's tax.

 The way women were seen in the West during the Gold Rush was also very much based on their wealth and their race.
 A majority of Anglo women who migrated West stayed in San Francisco, as it held more social and financial stability for them.
 The women who stayed in mining towns were more likely to be Mexican, Asian, or Chilean.
-These women were also a visible minority in mining town's population, which exposed them to greater forms of sexual harassment.
+These women were also a visible minority in a mining town's population, which exposed them to greater forms of sexual harassment.
 Rojas, a modern-day scholar, cites these as contributing factors that made Josefa more vulnerable to attack.

 Known facts about her case

-On July 4, 1851, an Anglo-American miner Frederick Cannon broke into the home of Josefa.
+On July 4, 1851, an Anglo-American miner named Frederick Cannon broke into the home of Josefa.
 Accounts of the time reported that she was not assaulted.
-Other accounts from historians however say that he broke down her door and harassed her.
+Other accounts from historians say Cannon broke down her door and harassed her.

-The next day, on July 5, 1851, her partner José Segovia confronted the Anglo-American man who then followed José home and yelled profanities at both Josefa and Jose.
+The next day, on July 5, 1851, her partner José Segovia confronted Cannon, who then followed José home and yelled profanities at both Josefa and Jose.
 This altercation ended with Josefa stabbing Cannon.
 A mob of the Anglo-American miners in Downieville, CA then gathered and held an extrajudicial trial where they decided Josefa was guilty.
 On that night, Josefa was hanged on the Jersey Bridge on the Yuba River.